Legislation Coming Up — Nov 25, 2015 3:07 a.m.

 Expressing the sense of the Congress on the anniversary of the terrorist attacks launched against the United States on September 11, 2001.

-The “H.Con.Res.” in “H.Con.Res.
-464” means this is a House concurrent resolution in the United States Congress.
+This is a House concurrent resolution in the United States Congress (indicated by the “H.Con.Res.” in “H.Con.Res.
+464”).
 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.

 Search for similar bills.